 The Prees Borehole and the JET Project

-A recent borehole in Shropshire is unearthing new information about the chronology and environments of the Lower Jurassic24/02/2021
+A recent borehole in Shropshire is unearthing new information about the chronology and environments of the Early Jurassic.24/02/2021 By BGS Press

 During November and December 2020, a deep borehole was drilled just off the A49, around a kilometre north of the village of Prees, south of Whitchurch in north Shropshire.
-The JET project science team behind this project, of which I am a member, needed to obtain a continuous core of Lower Jurassic rocks in order to decipher the chronology and environments of the early part of the Jurassic Period between ~201 and ~174 million years ago.
+The JET project science team behind this project, of which I am a member, needed to obtain a continuous core of Early Jurassic rocks in order to decipher the chronology and environments of the early part of the Jurassic Period between around 201 and around 174 million years ago.

 The geological picture